Roll20/roll20-api-scripts/CustomStatusMarkers/README.md

 token will be cleared (any custom markers on that token will stop following it).
 If the 'tokens' option is given, then only the CSM tokens state is cleared.
 Otherwise, both the CSM's tokens state and its saved markers are cleared.

+## Known issues:

+* Elliptical paths are not supported.
+As a work-around, you can approximate a circle or ellipse using the polygon or freehand path tools.
+* Negatively scaled (flipped) paths are not supported.
+This is due to a bug in the API that causes it to return the magnitude, but not the sign of a path's scale transform components.